Strange metal from incoherent bosons: Introduction

-Early attempts to demystify the strange metal phase include the Marginal Fermi Liquid theory~\cite{VarmaMFL}, which can heuristically explain the temperature dependence of Hall angle~\cite{Varma_MRL_hall}.
-Subsequent transport theories have put forward two types of quasiparticles with different scattering rates to capture the different temperature evolution of longitudinal conductivity and Hall angle~\cite{PAnderson91,HiddenFL, Coleman96}.
+Early attempts to demystify the strange metal phase rely on the rationale that the fermionic excitations are primarily responsible for its odd transport properties.
+These theories capture some basic features of the SM phase; for example, the marginal Fermi liquid theory~\cite{VarmaMFL}, among others~\cite{PAnderson91,HiddenFL, Coleman96}, can heuristically describe the temperature dependence of longitudinal conductivity and the Hall angle~\cite{Varma_MRL_hall}.
 More recently, the Hall transport time, $\tau_{H}$, are satisfactorily described by the presence of quasielectrons with an anisotropic transport time around the Fermi surface~\cite{RossMcKenziePRL11,RossMcKenzie12,hussey2013generic,hussey2003coherent}.
-However, the latter theories encounter difficulties in accounting for the linear-in-$T$ resistivity and the corresponding Planckian limit of the scattering rate.
-Furthermore, the regime for the Drude form of the optical conductivity, along with the recent report of incoherent non-orbital contribution to transport~\cite{Hussey2020} remains to be addressed.
-Given that situation, a regime of very strong coupling, possibly obtained by either holographic techniques~\cite{hartnoll2018holographic,faulkner2010strange,hartnoll2015theory,BlakeHallAngle15, ZaanenRPB_Holo,amoretti2019universal} or other transport methods~\cite{wu2018candidate,patel2018magnetotransport,ErezBerg20,Paul13,McKenzieDMFT00} have been invoked to account for some of these observed properties.
+It is also highlighted that interactions can improve nesting near the hot-spots in the spin fermion model~\cite{chubukov_adv_phys,tsvelik2017ladder}, which can lead to $T$-linear resistivity with a broad Drude component~\cite{classen19}.
+Furthermore, such a model can capture the $T^2$-dependence of the cotangent of the Hall angle\cite{rice2017umklapp}.
+However, most theories presently encounter difficulties in accounting for the linear-in-$T$ resistivity and the corresponding Planckian limit of the scattering rate.
+Furthermore, the Drude form of the optical conductivity, along with the recent report of incoherent non-orbital contribution to transport~\cite{Hussey2020} remains to be addressed.
+Given that situation, a regime of very strong coupling, obtained by either holographic techniques~\cite{hartnoll2018holographic,faulkner2010strange,hartnoll2015theory,BlakeHallAngle15,ZaanenRPB_Holo,amoretti2019universal} or other transport methods~\cite{wu2018candidate,patel2018magnetotransport,ErezBerg20,Paul13,McKenzieDMFT00,huang19strange} have been invoked to account for some of these observed properties.